apache/skywalking/docs/en/Deploy-collector-in-cluster-mode.md

 1. Run `tar -xvf skywalking-collector.tar.gz`
 2. Config collector in cluster mode.

 Cluster mode depends on Zookeeper register and application discovery capabilities.
 So, you just need to adjust the IP config items in `config/application.yml`.
-Change IP and port configs of agent_server, agent_stream, ui, collector_inside, replace them to the real ip or hostname which you want to use for cluster.
+Change IP and port configs of naming, remote, agent_gRPC, agent_jetty and ui, replace them to the real ip or hostname which you want to use for cluster.

 - `config/application.yml`
 ```